2019–20 Colorado drone sightings: Possible explanations

 On January 5, 2020, The Colorado Springs Gazette reported that the U.S. Air Force confirmed that it conducts counter-drone exercises out of the Francis E. Warren Air Force Base in Cheyenne, Wyoming.
 The Air Force Global Strike Command oversees Minuteman missile silos located in northeastern Colorado, southeastern Wyoming and western Nebraska, and carries out extensive testing of commercially available drones in order to defend missile silos from surveillance or attacks.
 In an interview, an air force representative would neither claim nor deny ownership of the drones.
 However, one reporter said that another reporter had stated that the base denied it when she contacted them.

 Allison Sylte, a reporter for 9 News in Denver, reached out to government agencies such as the U.S. Air Force, FAA, the North American Aerospace Defense Command, the National Oceanic and Atmospheric Administration, and the Colorado Department of Transportation, all of which have denied involvement with the drone sightings.
 Private companies such as Google, Amazon, and Uber have also stated that they are not responsible for the drones.

 Omaha television station WOWT captured video of an object initially identified as a drone in Saunders County on January 7; it was later identified as likely being a FedEx Cessna Caravan.

+The Denver Post reported on January 13 that the Colorado Department of Public Safety was scaling back their response to reported drones.

+VICE News reported on January 29 that the drones "were not real".